Krakatoa: Conservation

 Krakatoa was declared as a nature reserve in 1921, corresponding to IUCN management category Ia (strict nature reserve).
 Along with several other nature reserves, it was proposed as a national park in 1980.
 In 1991, "Ujung Kulon National Park and Krakatau Nature Reserve" was inscribed as an UNESCO World Heritage Site, matching Natural criteria (vii) and (x).
 Ujung Kulon National Park was officially established in 1992, including Krakatoa.

 In popular culture

 A large part of the 1947 children's novel The Twenty-One Balloons by William Pene du Bois takes place on Krakatoa, just before and then during the 1883 eruption.
 In Pene du Bois's tale, 25 families have established a fanciful colony drawing vast wealth from fictional diamond mines on the island until the eruption scatters the inhabitants and destroys the mines.

 Krakatoa has been featured as a subject and a part of the story in various television and film dramas.
 In the 1953 film Fair Wind to Java, an American sea captain and a pirate leader race one another to recover a fortune in diamonds hidden on Krakatoa, which begins its final eruption as they search the island for the treasure.

+In 1961, the anthology series One Step Beyond ended its run with the episode "Eye Witness," which dramatized the mysterious reporting of Krakatoa's eruption weeks before the news could have reached the newspaper in Boston.